The Compliance Blind Spot Nobody's Discussing

 Here's what happens next: vendor lock-in through opacity.

 Once you've deployed an AI system, your data starts flowing through it.
 Customer behavior, compliance decisions, inventory patterns.
-Your vendor is now silently training the next version of their model on *your* proprietary data, without explicitly asking or compensating you.
+If your contract allows model improvement from customer data, your vendor may be training the next version of its model on *your* proprietary data.

 Your vendor gets better models.
 You get worse negotiating position.
 You can't leave without losing months of decision history and triggering model retraining costs.